 Submitting a complete and high-quality application is non-negotiable if you want to stay on track with your PDUFA timeline.
 If the FDA finds that your application has significant deficiencies, they won’t approve it in its current form.
 Instead, they will issue a Complete Response Letter (CRL).
 A CRL outlines all the issues that prevent your application from being approved, which could relate to the drug’s safety, efficacy, labeling, or even the manufacturing facilities.
 Receiving a CRL means you’ll have to address the FDA’s concerns and resubmit, which can lead to major delays and added costs, pushing your market entry back significantly.

-Clearing Up Common PDUFA Date Myths
+Let’s Clear Up Some Common PDUFA Date Myths

 It’s easy to get the wrong idea about what a PDUFA date really means.
 First, it’s not an immovable deadline.
 If you submit a major amendment to your application—like new clinical data—the FDA can extend the PDUFA date to give its team enough time to review the new information.
 Second, the PDUFA date is a target for a decision, not a guarantee of approval.
 On or before that date, the FDA will communicate its findings, which could be an approval, a CRL, or other feedback.
 The goal is to get a response from the agency, and that response isn’t always a green light.